TrackBack Stories

 In today's digital age, it seems like everything can be done online.
 From ordering groceries to booking vacations, technology has made our lives more convenient than ever before.

-But despite this trend, the best salespeople understand that the telephone remains an essential tool in lead follow-up.
+But despite this trend, the top performing salespeople understand that the telephone remains one of the best lead follow-up tools.
 And here’s why:

 Real-Time Communication